micklove/micklove.github.io/trello/trello-agile-desc-template.md

 >If we are discussing the story / issue, the **outcome** should be added to the story, **NOT** in the comments.

 ---

+### Tasks

+> Tasks will be useful when refining, decomposing, sizing

+1. Stuff to do
+1. More stuff to do
+1. Unit tests
+1. Wire up security scanning
+1. Ensure linting is done
+1. Create pipeline
+1. etc...

+---

 ### Acceptance Criteria